Twanghofer/Iscape_scripts/README.md

 # Iscape_scripts

-Scripts used in my Diploma Project "Iscape"
+Scripts I used in my Diploma Project "Iscape", in which I was responsible for the Sound Department.